git-town/git-town/website/src/commands/rename-branch.md

 Provide the additional `old_name` argument to rename the branch with the given name instead of the currently checked out branch.

-Renaming perennial branches requires confirmation with the `-f` option.
+Renaming perennial branches requires confirmation with the `--force`/`-f` option.